0venBurn/Captain-Carbon/README.md

 # Captain Carbon

-Certainly!
-Here's a README template for your educational game about carbon using Java and libGDX:

 ## Overview
 Carbon World Explorer is an educational game designed to teach children about the world of carbon in a fun and interactive way.
 Players navigate through a 2D linear environment, collecting gems while managing their carbon allowance and time constraints.